 2. If They Know About the Safe Deposit Box, Do They Have Access to it?

-For example, in Florida, your personal representative is authorized to access a safe deposit box by presenting the death certificate of the owner and documents from the court that appointed them as the personal representative.
+For example, in Florida, your personal representative is authorized to access it by presenting the death certificate of the owner and documents from the court that appointed them as the personal representative.
 In order to be appointed as the Personal Representative in a case where there is a Will, the Will needs to be filed with the court.
 This is complicated if the Will needed to appoint a Personal Representative is locked away in a box that can only be accessed after the Personal Representative is appointed.
 This may lead to someone being appointed Personal Representative who was not the person you appointed in your Will because the court will not know who you appointed until it has your Will.

 Florida law provides a way for certain individuals to gain access to safe deposit boxes in order to obtain a Will of the decedent, any documentation related to a burial plot or burial instructions, and an insurance policy on the life of the decedent.
 Florida Statutes section 655.935 permits only the person named in a court order, or if there is no order, the spouse, parent, adult descendant, or personal representative of the decedent, to access the safe deposit box.
 Regardless of the individual’s relationship to the decedent, they must present proof of the death of the lessee of the safe deposit box.
 The examination by the individual must be done in the presence of an officer of the lessor.
 Any documents to be removed by the individual will be copied by the lessor and a record of who removed the documents will be stored in the safe deposit box.